 You will be tempted to give in to the overwhelm yourself.
 Remember, stay calm.
 The more calm and steady your voice when you speak to your child, the calmer they will be too.
 If you lose your cool and yell or speak crossly, your child will become more stressed too.

 If you need a moment, take a deep breath and count to 10.
 When you are able to stay calm, your kids will be calmer too.
 Give them a good example to follow.

 Strategy #5 – Stay calm.
 Give yourself a little grace and take a moment to calm yourself before you start helping your child.
 Remember not to yell, just speak in a calm, rational voice.

 The holidays can be a stressful time.
 We can reduce the stress and help keep our kids calm with these 5 strategies: keep your normal routine when possible, prepare older children (2-6 years old), if your child becomes overwhelmed, take them to a quiet place, avoid too many sugary foods and stay calm, mom.

 Plan and Organize Your Christmas

-Keep your Christmas organized with the Smart Mom 2017 Holiday Planner.
-This planner has everything you need to organize your holidays: menu planner, shopping lists, wish lists, Christmas photos to take, Christmas coloring pages (when you need to relax), Black Friday and Cyber Monday planning and more…
+Keep your Christmas organized with the Smart Mom Holiday Planner.
+This planner has everything you need to organize your holidays: menu planner, shopping lists, wish lists, Christmas photos to take, and more…

-Get your Free Smart Mom 2017 Holiday Planner today!
+Grab your Free Smart Mom Holiday Planner today!